DeNeutoy/blog/docs/syntax.md

 - What quantity of the bond is requested?
 - Is this bond being offered or sold?

-This might seem obvious (converting the labels to questions), but really the step forward here is recognising that creating annotations to train an _effective_ NLP model for predicting this content requires you to view it as Almost Semantic Role Labelling and **not** NER.
+This might seem obvious (converting the labels to questions), but really the step forward here is recognising that creating annotations to train an _effective_ NLP model for predicting this content requires you to view it as Almost Semantic Role Labeling and **not** NER.

 ## Conclusion

-Overall, I hope this post spelled out a couple of ways that we might be underestimating the performance of semantic role labelling models because of linguistically fiddly details that we can ignore in practice, as well as some labels which don't really make sense.
+Overall, I hope this post spelled out a couple of ways that we might be underestimating the performance of semantic role labeling models because of linguistically fiddly details that we can ignore in practice, as well as some labels which don't really make sense.
 In the NLP research community currently, there is a huge focus on the models we train on these large, carefully annotated datasets, and not a huge amount of introspection on the datasets themselves, particularly in terms of correcting or modifying label schemas or annotation frameworks.

 If you have feedback, let me know on [Twitter](https://twitter.com/MarkNeumannnn)!